 Easy-peasy, Lemon Squeezy

 I am a gadget girl.
 I love kitchen stuff, with the proviso that it is actually useful and preferably also decorative.
 I can’t be doing with pointless bits of guff cluttering up my drawers and worktops if I already have a tool to do the job.
 Continue reading

 I like a good kitchen knife as much as the next person and I’m quite possessive about my favourites.
 I even asked Santa for a butcher’s saw the Christmas before last.
 But I wouldn’t necessarily describe myself as a knife nerd.
 Continue reading

 The jury’s still out on the spiraliser.
 Is it the latest must-have kitchen gadget?
 I think that depends on your style of cooking and the sort of food you enjoy.
+I got so desperate I ended up delving into the potato basket.
 Continue reading

 I swore blind I wouldn’t buy a spiraliser.
 Who needs one, I sniffed to Him Outdoors, when we’ve got perfectly good knives/vegetable peelers/a mandolin.
 It’ll just gather dust at the back of a shelf, I said.
 Knowing my weakness for kitchen gadgets, he merely raised an eyebrow.
 Continue reading

 Heart of Oak

 “Heart of oak are our ships, hearts of oak are our men,” the song says.
 I don’t know whether our amazing builder James Pollard has a heart of oak but he’s certainly got a heart the size of a house.

 He’s just crafted a custom-made chopping block for my new larder and although I can’t say it was a labour of love (his wife would kill me) it’s certainly a gesture of extreme friendship.
 Continue reading